timothyliu-datascience/LossCostModelDiagnostics/README.md

 * Gini Index
 * value of lift

-Also producing charts including Lorenz Curve, Lift Chart, and "The Effect of Selecting Lower Relativities" graph.
+Also producing diagnostics charts including Lorenz Curve, Lift Chart, and "The Effect of Selecting Lower Relativities" graph.